hawkng/twilio-diaglogflow-es/README.md

 Adpated from Twilio Blog (https://www.twilio.com/blog/flex-dialogflow-cx-digital) which consists of Twilio Flex + DialogFlow CX via SMS

+The simple chatbot is built based on the [How to Build an Appointment Scheduler with Dialogflow Tutorial](https://youtu.be/oU88sHd6ilE?list=PLIivdWyY5sqK5SM34zbkitWLOV-b3V40B)

 #### Changes required:

 1. Update the code <b><i>@google-cloud/dialogflow.protected.js </i></b> to use ES library